 Additional Technology Resources and Information is available online.

 Our Interdisciplinary Studies team is available to provide you with support, including your assigned advisor.
-Your advisor is listed in EAB Navigate (which you can access via MyApps) under "Your Success Team."
-Click Make an Appointment in EAB Navigate to schedule an appointment with your advisor.
+Your advisor is listed in Navigate (which you can access via MyApps) under "Your Success Team."
+Click Make an Appointment in Navigate to schedule an appointment with your advisor.

 If you need additional assistance, you can contact your advisor or email IDSinfo@SouthernCT.edu or call 203-392-8113.